aldryn/aldryn-docs/docs/tutorial/commandline/working-on-backend.rst

 #######################

 As well as your site's frontend code, you can also modify the Python code in the applications it runs.
 In this section we will create a new Addon application, test and run it in the local environment, upload it to Aldryn, and apply it to a new site.

-First, make sure you're ready to :ref:`work_locally`.
+First, make sure your site is up and running locally.
+Go back to :ref:`work_locally` if you need to.

 .. _prepare_aldryn_for_addon: